KizMistry/Yoga-Utopia/README.md

 - __Yoga Page Tutorials__

   - Tutorial content for the Yoga page.
 The content will contain a step-by-step guide to a variety of yoga stretches and corresponding images/videos to provide a visiual and/or audiable example.
   - This will provide the user with much more accessible content on the yoga page they can follow along with.

 - __Meditation Page Techniques__

   - Technique content for the Meditation page.
 The content will contain a variety of meditation techniques and corresponding images/videos to provide a visiual and/or audiable aid.
   - This will provide the user with much more accessible content on the meditation page that they can follow along with.

 - __Mental Health Page Advice__

   - Self-improvement content for the Yoga page.
 The content will contain more well-being advice and steps that can be taken to improve them mentally.
   - This will provide the user with much more accessible and useful content on the mental-health page.

 ## Testing

 The Yoga Utopia Home, Yoga, Meditation and Mental Health page all work as intened.
-I personally tested all pages and sections of Yoga Utopia; Some of the main testing points included:
+All pages and sections of Yoga Utopia were tested; Some of the main testing points included:
   - page navigation
   - testing all clickable links
   - hovering cursor over clickable links i.e. Navigation Bar, Footer Icons, What we Offer boxes, Logo etc.